 The main focus of the first year is participation in the e-learning courses and Cognition Academies, as well as taking full advantage of the lab rotations experience.
 Typically, the first year is rather busy and little time remains for any additional activities.
 The doctoral candidates are, however, encouraged to participate in conferences, especially if they can already present data.
 They can also attend external (research-related or soft skills) training, including online courses, workshops, and summer schools.
-All external activities should be relevant and must be approved by our Curriculum Officer Ewa Koper.
+All external activities should be relevant and must be approved by the coordination team.